 In conjunction with a qualified SRA, ensure the submitted target set information has all the information necessary to conduct a target set inspection.
 NOTE: Licensees are not required to conform to the format as described in IP 71130.14, RG 5.81, or RG 5.76.

-Meet with your supervisor, a regional security branch chief, or a qualified SRA to discuss any questions that you may have as a result of this activity.
+Meet with your supervisor, a regional security branch chief, or a qualified security SRA to discuss any questions that you may have as a result of this activity.

-DOCUMENTATION: Security Risk Analyst Qualification Signature OJT-SRA-1.
+DOCUMENTATION: Obtain your supervisor’s or designated reviewer’s signature in the line item for Security Risk Analyst Technical Proficiency Level Qualification Signature Card Item OJT-SRA-1.

 (OJT-SRA-2) Site System Reviews and Walk Downs